Phone-GWP-group

 Customer complaints will increase in likelihood if you continually supply damaged products

-Damaged kit causing delays for employees
+The damaged kit is causing delays for employees

 Wasted time on site